max-muoto/oxr/README.md

 ### Asynchronous Client

-The asynchronous client is built on top of `aiohttp`, and can be used in an `async` context.
+The asynchronous client is built on top of `aiohttp` and can be used with an `async` context manager.

 ```python
 import oxr.asynchronous